UBC-CIC/Document-Smart-Search/README.md

-# DFO
+# Smart Document Categorization System

-This prototype explores how Large Language Models (LLMs) can enhance digital learning by providing an accessible and interactive way for the general public, educators, and administrators to engage with the Department of Fisheries and Oceans (DFO).
-Acting as a conversational guide, the chatbot allows users to ask questions and receive tailored responses aligned with DFO principles and recommendations.
-This approach fosters a broader understanding of technology-enhanced learning, making digital literacy concepts and strategies more approachable and relevant across educational and public contexts.
+This system explores how Large Language Models (LLMs) and vector embeddings can enhance document organization by providing an intelligent and automated way to categorize and analyze large collections of documents.
+Acting as a smart document processor, the system automatically identifies relevant topics and mandates for each document, providing explainable categorizations with confidence scores.
+The system also allows for chatbot functionality, where users can ask questions and receive tailored responses aligned with topics and mandates.
+This approach makes document management more efficient and insightful, enabling better organization and discovery of information across large document repositories.

 | Index                                               | Description                                             |
 | :-------------------------------------------------- | :------------------------------------------------------ |